disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 In this task, you use the information from the last exercise’s scenario to help you propose a DLP plan for Fabrikam.
 To help you build the plan we have prepared a worksheet with questions for you to answer.

-1. Open **M01 – HOL DLP Worksheet.docx** from the Resources folder and complete it by answering each of the questions.
+1. Open **M01 – HOL DLP Plan Worksheet.docx** from the Resources folder and complete it by answering each of the questions.
 You should spend no more than 10 minutes on this before proceeding to the next task.

 ### Task 2: Review the example DLP plan and compare it to yours

 In this task, we have provided you with a completed environment plan.
 Review the answers and compare them to the ones you built in the prior task.

-1. Open the Example Environment Plan document **M01 – HOL DLP Example.docx** and compare the answers to the one you completed in the previous task.
+1. Open the Example Environment Plan document **M01 – HOL DLP Plan Example.docx** and compare the answers to the one you completed in the previous task.

 2. Talk to your trainer about any significant differences that do not make sense to you.